Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty...Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day; Nor for the pestilence that walketh in darkness; nor for the destruction that wasteth at noonday.
 A thousand shall fall at thy side, and ten thousand at thy right hand; but it shall not come nigh thee...Because thou hast made the LORD, which is my refuge, even the most High, thy habitation; There shall no evil befall thee, neither shall any plague come nigh thy dwelling.”
 [Psalm 91]

-Christianity - real Christianity - is not focused on doing things, but focused on a relationship with God.
-We see this in the Mary and Martha syndrome.
-Martha was focused on doing, preparing the meal, being the perfect hostess, etc. Was what she was doing wrong?
-No. Jesus and his disciples were hungry, they needed to eat.
+Martha was focused on doing—preparing the meal, being the perfect hostess, etc. Was what she was doing wrong?
+No. Jesus and his disciples were hungry; they needed to eat.
 It wasn’t that her activity was wrong, but that her priorities were wrong.
-Mary chose to sit at the feet of Jesus and listen - the key word is listen.
+Mary chose to sit at Jesus' feet and listen—the key word is "listen."
+Mary wasn't doing the talking; instead, she was hanging with anticipation on every word Jesus spoke.
+Her eyes gleamed with joy as the Great Teacher - the Messiah - not only taught His disciples but valued her presence as well.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.